Raja CA: The Classico

-The Classico is a rivalry between Raja CA and ASFAR.
-The rivalry between the two clubs does not lack history, beginning in the 1960s after the Botola controversy of 1959–1960, where the Royal Moroccan Football Federation decided to take the title away from Raja, which was then tied with ASFAR and KAC in points, but exceeded them in terms of difference in goals.
-Since then, the rivalry has produced memorable matches, whether in Rabat or Casablanca in the coming years.
+The Classico is the intense rivalry between Raja CA and ASFAR.
+It began after the controversy of 1959–60 Botola, when the Royal Moroccan Football Federation refused to award the title to Raja, which had tied with ASFAR and Kénitra AC in points, but was ahead in goal difference.
+The federation decided to play a mini tournament between the three teams to pick a winner.
+The club protested against this decision and refused to play.
+The tournament was therefore transformed into a play-off match between AS FAR and Kénitra AC.
+Kénitra won the title, while Raja was ranked third.

-In the 1980s, both teams were at their peak where ASFAR were crowned champions of Africa in 1985 and Raja in 1989, and they could be entertained by Moroccans with high level matches.
+In the 1980s, both teams were at their peak, with ASFAR crowned champions of Africa in 1985 and Raja in 1989, and they entertained the crowd with high level matches.

-In the 1990s, this rivalry experienced a big decline because of the crushing superiority of Raja, which widely dominated all his rivals during this period, it is in the 2000s, exactly in 2005 that the Raja-ASFAR rivalry took a new breath and regained a lot of intensity, when the ASFAR have gained the title after beating Raja at Mohammed V stadium in the last day of the Botola.
-This match is a turning point in the history of the rivalry where it will take on a more intense dimension, where the hooligans of both teams will also increase the aggravation of tensions between the two big clubs.
+In the 1990s, this rivalry experienced a big decline due to the crushing superiority of Raja, which widely dominated its rivals during this period.
+In 2005, the rivalry regained its intensity, when ASFAR won the title after beating Raja at Stade Mohammed V in the league's final match, and the rivalry subsequently took on a more intense dimension, especially with the emergence of Ultras groups.

-In 2013, a season similar to that of 2005, but this time it is the consecration of Raja as champion of Morocco and the cup of the throne, and ASFAR, vice champion of the two competitions, the club more dream did not win the Moroccan classic.
+In the 2012-13, Raja won the Botola and the Throne Cup, while the capital side finished as runners-up of both competitions.

 African rivalries

-Raja and Egypt's Zamalek are two of the most successful clubs in the CAF Champions League/African Cup competition, Raja winning three times and Zamalek winning five times.
-The most well known match between them is 2002 CAF Champions League Final, in which Raja lost 1–0.
-They met again in the 2019–20 CAF Champions League semi-final in which ended in a 4-1 aggregate loss.
-Raja had faced Al Ahly in many occasions, They have faced each other in the 1996 Arab Club Champions Cup Finals for the first time in which ended in a 3–1 loss.
-They met again in the 2021 CAF Super Cup Final, where the green eagles lost 6–5 on penalties.
-Raja has many rivals from Algeria and Tunisia due to the politics between them.
-They have met Algerian and Tunisian teams many times in finals.
-Raja defeated MC Oran in the 1989 CAF Champions League Final and JS Kabylie in the 2019 CAF Confederation Cup Final.
-They also defeated ES Tunis in the 1999 CAF Champions League Final and in the 2019 CAF Super Cup, and lost the 1998 CAF Super Cup to ES Sahel.
+Raja CA and Egypt's Zamalek are two of the most successful clubs in the CAF Champions League, Raja winning three times while Zamalek have gathered five titles.
+Their most well known is the 2002 Champions League Final, in which Raja lost 1–0 on aggregate.
+They met again in the 2019–20 Champions League semi-final in which ended in a controversial 4-1 aggregate loss.
+Raja had faced Al Ahly in many occasions.
+They have faced each other in the 1996 Arab Club Champions Cup Final for the first time that ended in a 3–1 loss in Cairo.
+They met again in the 2021 CAF Super Cup, where the Eagles lost 6–5 on penalties.
+Raja has also many rivals in Algeria and Tunisia due to the numerous finals the played together.
+Raja defeated MC Oran in the 1989 African Cup of Champions Clubs final and JS Kabylie in the 2019 Confederation Cup Final.
+They also defeated ES Tunis in the 1999 Champions League Final and in the 2019 CAF Super Cup, and lost the 1998 CAF Super Cup to ES Sahel.